spautz/module-federation-presentation/README.md

 - Each demo is a pnpm workspace that represents separate projects owned by separate teams: a host app with two microfrontends (one rendered initially, one invoked later).
 - To make demos easy, a mock 'deploy' copies files to a single directory which may be served locally.
-This simplifies and sidesteps issues with local dev servers.
+This simplifies the demo but prevents having a unified server for local dev.
 Each `deploy/` directory is committed to the repo.